Xumatro/Crypto4Cast/README.md

 - `DPI` is the PI of the image to be generated
 - `save_file` is the filename to save the graph to
-- `darm_mode` whether or not to use a dark theme
+- `dark_mode` whether or not to use a dark theme
 - `data_lenght` the lenght of the data series to use, use `all` to use the whole series
-- `show_grid` whether to draw gridlines in the grapbh
+- `show_grid` whether to draw gridlines in the graph
 <br/><br/>

 ## `RNN`